Goto main content

 What does the programme aim to achieve?

-• To generate robust evidence (which will be open access and available on Source) of what works to enable people with disabilities to access employment, education and health.
+• It has generated robust evidence (which is open access and available on the Inclusive Futures website) of what works to enable people with disabilities to access employment, education and health and live their lives free from stigma and discrimination.

-• To develop partnerships between private, public and civil society to influence the inclusion of people with disabilities.
+• Developed strong partnerships between private, public and civil society to influence the inclusion of people with disabilities.

-• To help disability movements in each country to develop their own knowledge and resources, so they can continue the advocate for and support people with disabilities.
+• Supported disability movements in each country to develop their own knowledge and resources, so they can continue to advocate for and support people with disabilities.

-• To increase international action and investment in disability inclusion.
+• It continues to work to increase international action and investment in disability inclusion.

 Project partners

-The Inclusive Futures initiative is led by Sightsavers, with the following partners:
+The Inclusive Futures initiative is led by Sightsavers and the International Disability Alliance, with the following partners:

 • ADD International